dandandan001/DESI-MSI_data_process/README.md

 This project describes
 1. how to generate better quality ion images from mass spectrometry imaging (MSI) dataset: whole region plot and regions of interests (ROI) plot.
-(Python code)
+(Python code, ChatGPT was used for debugging)
 Please cite: Desorption electrospray ionization–mass spectrometry imaging of metabolites and lipids in heart samples infected with Trypanosoma cruzi, Dan Chen, Guilherme MP Carrara, Laura-Isobel McCall# and Zhibo Yang#

 2. Perfrom statistical analysis on pixels from ROI: